conda/conda/docs/source/using/envs.rst

 As the comment at the top of the file explains, with the command ``conda create --name MyEnvironment --file spec-file.txt`` you can use the spec file to create an identical environment on the same machine or another machine.
 Replace ``spec-file.txt`` with whatever file name you chose when you created the file.
 You may use the environment name ``MyEnvironment`` or substitute any other environment name to give your newly created environment.

-NOTE: Explicit spec files like this are not cross platform, and have a comment at the top such as ``# platform: osx-64`` showing the one platform where they were created, which is the one platform where they can be used to create a new environment.
+NOTE: Explicit spec files like this are not usually cross platform, and therefore have a comment at the top such as ``# platform: osx-64`` showing the platform where they were created.
+This platform is the one where this spec file is known to work.
+On other platforms, the packages specified might not be available or dependencies might be missing for some of the key packages already in the spec.

 Next, we'll take a look at :doc:`/py2or3`.